 The Bank also faces borrower concentration, with its credit activities being in a number of countries.
 Adverse changes affecting one or more of these economies could have a material adverse impact on the Bank's Credit Portfolio and, as a result, its financial condition, growth, prospects, results of operations and financial condition.
-As of December 31, 2020, 56% of the Bank's Credit Portfolio was outstanding to borrowers in the following five countries: Brazil (\$1,063 million, or 18%), Colombia (\$795 million, or 13%), Mexico (\$656 million, or 11%), Chile (\$583 million, or 10%), and Peru (\$347 million, or 6%).
+As of December 31, 2021, 56% of the Bank's Credit Portfolio was outstanding to borrowers in the following five countries: Brazil (\$1,201 million, or 16%), Colombia (\$884 million, or 12%), Mexico (\$787 million, or 11%), Chile (\$773 million, or 10%), and Guatemala (\$493 million, or 7%).

-In addition, as of December 31, 2020, of the Bank's total Credit Portfolio balances, 12% were to five borrowers in Brazil, 8% were to five borrowers in Colombia, 6% were to five borrowers in Chile, 5% were to five borrowers in Peru, and 4% were to five borrowers in Mexico.
+In addition, as of December 31, 2021, of the Bank's total Credit Portfolio balances, 8% were to five borrowers in Brazil, 7% were to five borrowers in Colombia, 5% were to five borrowers in Mexico, 5% were to five borrowers in Chile and 5% were to five borrowers in Guatemala.
 A significant deterioration of the financial or economic condition of any of these countries or borrowers could have a material adverse impact on the Bank's Credit Portfolio, potentially requiring the Bank to create additional allowances for expected credit losses, or suffer credit losses with the effect accentuated because of this concentration.

 The Bank's mission is focused on supporting trade and regional integration across the Region.
-As a result, any increases in tariffs or other restrictions on foreign trade, or resulting uncertainty that reduces international trade flows, either throughout the Region or globally, could adversely affect the Bank's business, results of operations or share price.
+As a result, any increases in tariffs, supply chain disruptions or other restrictions or impediments affecting foreign trade, or resulting uncertainty that reduces international trade flows, either throughout the Region or globally, could adversely affect the Bank's business, results of operations or share price.

-The Bank's mission is focused on supporting trade and regional integration across the Region, and a significant portion of the Bank's operations is derived from financing trade related transactions.
-As a result, increases in tariffs, changes in political, regulatory and economic conditions in the U.S. or in the Region, or in policies governing infrastructure, trade and foreign investment in the U.S., or other restrictions on foreign trade throughout the Region or globally could adversely affect the Bank's business and results of operations.
-For example, the former Trump administration in the U.S. had increasingly threatened to impose tariffs on a variety of imports from countries throughout the world, including the Region, and did impose certain tariffs on steel and aluminum.
-China has also imposed tariffs against certain American products.
-The U.S. and China agreed upon phase one of a trade agreement reducing protectionist measures by both countries.
-China may not have met certain commitments it made in phase one, which could negatively impact negotiations for a second phase of the agreement.
+The Bank's mission is focused on supporting trade and integration across the Region, and a significant portion of the Bank's operations is derived from financing trade related transactions.
+As a result, increases in tariffs, changes in political, regulatory and economic conditions in the United States or in the Region, or in policies governing infrastructure, trade and foreign investment in the United States, or other restrictions on foreign trade throughout the Region or globally could adversely affect the Bank's business and results of operations.
+For example, the United States has imposed tariffs on a variety of imports from countries throughout the world, including the Region, including certain tariffs on steel and aluminum.
+The United States, the UK, the EU, Canada and other countries have also imposed various sanctions and trade restrictions on Chinese individuals and companies.
+In response, China has also imposed tariffs against certain American products.